Back

 your/file/path.mdx [es]

-With this change, we can now guarantee that your translations will be generated even in the unlikely event that setup fails.
+With this change, we can now guarantee that your translations will still be generated even in the unlikely event that setup fails.

-We also like that it gives you more visibility into how and where we generate the content that influences your translations, and it makes adding new setup steps worry-free, since they will never stop translation from happening.
+We also like that it gives you more visibility into how and where we generate the content that influences your translations, and it makes adding new setup steps worry-free, since they will never prevent translation from happening.

 Upload